1nst4ll/mango-news/README.md

 4.  **Frontend Setup:**
     *   Navigate to the `frontend` directory in your terminal: `cd frontend`
     *   Install frontend dependencies: `npm install`
-    *   Tailwind CSS and DaisyUI are already configured based on `tailwind.config.js` and `postcss.config.js`.
+    *   The frontend currently uses minimal styling based on default browser styles.
 5.  **Firecrawl MCP Server:**
     *   Ensure the Firecrawl MCP server is running and accessible.
 The backend will need to communicate with it for scraping.
 Specific integration steps are pending.
 6.  **LLM API:**